nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### `permanent_difficulty_in_dummy`
-Keeps difficulty permanent if PoW is dummy when dev-chain disables NC-MAX difficulty adjustment.
+Keeps the difficulty permanent if PoW is dummy when dev-chain disables NC-MAX difficulty adjustment.
 As `boolean`, it can be enabled through configuration.

 #### See Also
 - [Difficulty](#difficulty)